 (As published on The Mighty) What are the rules for living with a chronic illness or rare disease?
-Where can I find the rule book?
+Where can I find the rule book to help me manage, especially when all my symptoms are flaring and are "Off The Charts"?
 This is the question my husband and I have been contemplating over recent weeks.
-How do we know when we should worry and seek medical attention?
-How do we know if … Continue reading My Four-Day Rule
+How do … Continue reading Where’s The “Off The Charts” Rule Book?

 When I was working my husband always used to stir me about having my mobile phone strapped to my ear, or in my hand, almost 24/7.
 He wasn't exaggerating either!
 The other night while I was lying in bed frantically tapping away on my phone screen, I paused for a moment and looked up at … Continue reading I Love My Phone!!
 It’s A Chronic Illness Lifeline